-Grantham University does not discriminate on the basis of race, color, or national or ethnic origin in admitting students to its programs or in administering its educational policies, admission policies, scholarship programs or other Universityadministered programs.
-Admission policies are based on inclusiveness - Grantham believes everyone should have the opportunity to pursue a college degree.
+Grantham University does not discriminate on the basis of race, color, or national or ethnic origin in admitting students to its programs or in administering its educational policies, admission policies, scholarship programs or other University-

 1.1 ADMISSION PROCESS

 Students are required to submit an enrollment application.
 Upon receipt, the University will commence the process of review and assessment.